open-iscsi/configshell-fb/README.md

 ## Documentation

-The ConfigShell packages do ship with a full API documentation in both HTML and PDF formats, typically in /usr/share/doc/python-configshell/doc
+The ConfigShell packages do ship with a full API documentation in both HTML and PDF formats, typically in `/usr/share/doc/python-configshell/doc`

 Depending on your Linux distribution, the documentation might be shipped in a separate package.

-An other good source of information is the http://linux-iscsi.org wiki, offering many resources such as (not necessarily up-to-date) copies of the configshell API Reference Guide (HTML at http://linux-iscsi.org/Doc/configshell/html and PDF at http://linux-iscsi.org/Doc/configshell/configshell-API-reference.pdf).
+An other good source of information is the http://linux-iscsi.org wiki, offering many resources such as (not necessarily up-to-date) copies of the ConfigShell API Reference Guide (HTML at http://linux-iscsi.org/Doc/configshell/html and PDF at http://linux-iscsi.org/Doc/configshell/configshell-API-reference.pdf).
 The Targetcli User's Guide at http://linux-iscsi.org/wiki/targetcli might also